Make a bootable DVD or USB drive with the Windows installation (all versions)

 Next comes the last part of the process: when you run the Windows 7 USB DVD Download Tool, it opens a small window that hosts the wizard for creating a bootable USB memory stick or DVD with the Windows setup files.
 The first thing it asks you is to "Choose ISO file."
 Click or tap on Browse, navigate to the location on your PC where you saved the ISO file for the Windows 7 or Windows 8.1 installation.
 Then, click or tap Open.

-You are asked to choose the type of media that you want to create.
-You will need an empty USB memory stick or a blank DVD to move forward.
-Plug in the type of media that you want to use and then select it in the Windows USB/DVD Download Tool.
+You are then asked to choose the type of media that you want to create.
+You need an empty USB memory stick or a blank DVD to move forward.
+Plug in the type of media that you want to use and select it in the Windows USB/DVD Download Tool.

 After selecting the media type, select the drive where the selected media type is found and click or tap Begin copying.